resume-builder33/resume-builder/README.md

 ## Description

-Resume-Builder is a web application that allows users to input their resume details and generate a professional resume in PDF format.
+Resume-Builder is a web application that allows users to input their resume details and generate aprofessional resume in PDF format.
 The application is built using React for the frontend and Flask for the backend.

 ## Required Packages